aiidateam/aiida-core/docs/source/intro/get_started.rst

         $ reentry scan

     ``aiida-core`` can be installed from `PyPi <https://pypi.org/project/aiida-core>`__.
+    It is strongly recommended that you install into a :ref:`virtual environment <intro:install:virtual_environments>`.
     You will then need to install |PostgreSQL| and |RabbitMQ| depending on your operating system.

     :link-badge:`intro:install:prerequisites,Install prerequisites,ref,badge-primary text-white`